r9r-dev/fs2020-vl3-rotax915/README.md

 ### 2. Locate your community folder

-To verify that you are on the "Latest release" and in "Assets" download the file `nanor-vl3rotax915.zip` by click on it.
+Verify that you are on the "Latest release" and in "Assets" download the file `nanor-vl3rotax915.zip` by click on it.

 ![Installation Step 2](readme-img/installation-step-2.png)